Follow AuSportsBetting on Twitter

 History, Location and Licence

-TAB Sportsbet is owned and operated by Tabcorp Holdings.
+TAB Sportsbet is owned and operated by the ASX listed Tabcorp Holdings.
 Along with TAB Sportsbet, Tabcorp owns the online betting agency Luxbet, as well as TAB retail outlets, Sky Racing, Sky Sports Radio, Keno and a few gaming brands.
-Tabcorp employs about 2,100 people across Australia.1
+Tabcorp boasts over 310,000 customers betting through Internet, pay TV and phone as well as 1,200,000 regular TAB retail wagering customers.1

-Because TAB Sportsbet is licensed in both New South Wales and Victoria, visitors must first choose whether to be directed to the New South Wales or Victoria website.
-If you don’t reside in either state, just pick one at random.
-The odds appear to be identical between the two sites.
+Because TAB Sportsbet is licensed in both New South Wales and Victoria, visitors must choose whether to be directed to the New South Wales or Victoria website.
+If you don’t reside in either state, you can pick either one.
+The odds are the same between the two sites but your selection will impact certain betting rules.
+Note that once you’ve made a selection during sign up, the jurisdiction preference cannot be changed on your Internet betting account.

 Services and Features